 As one of the leading causes of chronic illness in the United States, allergies affect millions of Americans each year.
 For residents of Arizona, allergies can be especially problematic given the allergens that are present in our desert climate.
-With My Lab ReQuest, allergy sufferers can take charge of their health by ordering their own allergy screen for inhalants.
+With My Lab ReQuest, you can take charge of your health by ordering your own allergy screen for inhalants and identifying the allergens that are affecting your health.

 By ordering your own allergy screen, you can identity the allergens that you’re allergic to and begin to take measures to modify your activities or begin a discussion with a medical provider as to possible medical treatments.
 Don’t wait to get tested!
 Order your screening at any of our 70+ Patient Service Centers across Arizona and get on the path towards allergy relief.